BrythonServer/brython-server/docs/Functionality.md

 Although outside the scope of this functional specification, it seems worthwhile to briefly discuss how Brython-Server might be integrated in to the educational setting as part of an introductory course on computer programming.

 We envision using Brython-Server in concert with Github.
 The instructor would create a repository of assignments, or a collection of assignment repositories,which each student would clone in to her own account.
-With each assignment there is a corresponding automated test defined, which the student is expected to run to validate her work.
+With each assignment there is a corresponding automated test defined, which the student is expected to run to validate their work.
 When each assignment is complete, the student would make a pull request to the assignment repository, whereupon the instructor would run the requisite test, evaluate the code, and provide feedback and a formal assessment (grade).

 At any time, teacher or student may use Brython-Server to execute the submitted code, provided the Github repository is public.
 Ability to access private repositories is a goal of this project.
 It is assumed that the instructor is *not* limited to cloud-based devices and will be able to evaluate code using a native Python 3 interpreter and graphics installation.

-With Brython-Server the student also has the option of sharing her work with friends, by sharing the Brython-Server Github URL for her repository.
+With Brython-Server the student also has the option of sharing work with friends, by sharing the Brython-Server Github URL for the repository.
 Again, the repository must be public for this to work.

 Up to this point, nothing in this appendix *depends* on the existence of Brython-Server.
 However, with increasing use of Chromebooks in the classroom, many students will find it inconvenient to install native Python 3 and graphics libraries on their own devices.
-For these students, a cloud-based IDE like Cloud 9 is a viable alternative.
+For these students, editing code and commiting to Github is a viable alternative.

-With a Cloud 9 workspace, students can freely develop and test Python 3 console applications.
-The actorgraphics module will not be useful, however, unless the student is able to test her code on a Brython-Server.
-Brython-Server and Cloud 9 will support this, if a little awkwardly.
-To run a Cloud 9 project on Brython-Server, the student would have to execute the `Apache httpd` runner, which will create a dedicated web server for serving her source code to the outside world.
-Passing the server URL to the Brython-Server will allow full execution with the actorgraphics module.
-The student would be expected to do development in the Cloud 9 environment, then commit and push her changes back to Github for formal testing and assessment.